tknerr/chef-tlc-workflow/README.md

-# TLC Chef Workflow
+# Chef TLC ("Top-Level Cookbooks") Workflow

-The `chef-tlc-workflow` aims to make our workflow for developing with Chef more explict.
+`chef-tlc-workflow` supports an opiniated workflow for working with Chef.
+It is based on the strict distinction of top-level vs. dependent cookbooks (see below) and it's currently focussed on chef-solo only.

 First of all, it provides templates for three different deployment environments (esx, ec2 and local).
 The templates contain among others a `Rakefile` for interacting with the deployment environment as well as a description of the nodes in these environments.

 Other than the templates it provides helper methods to use the dependencies defined in `metadata.rb` from within [librarian](https://github.com/applicationsonline/librarian) `Cheffile`s.
 This ensures consistency between the dependencies specified in metadata and resolved via librarian.

 Finally, it ensures a consistent gem set by declaring all the gems we use in our workflow in its own gemspec, i.e. `chef-tlc-workflow` is the only gem you need to depend on - everything else (like vagrant, mcloud, etc..) comes in as transitive dependencies.

 ## Installation